Get into GameDev:

 [ 3 ]

-If I write v = [ 1, 2, 3 ], then I am still describing a vertical vector that looks exactly like the v shown on the line above but I am just writing it horizontally for practicality.
+If I write v = [ 1, 2, 3 ], then I am always describing a vertical vector that looks exactly like the v shown on the line above but I am just writing it horizontally for practicality.
 If a vector is actually horizontal (wide) then I will always use the transpose notation.
 Now let's explore the significance of a vector with respect to lines which may be a structure you feel more familiar with...

 Rays, Lines, Line Segment, and Vector Formulas